Research and GrantsResearch Priorities | Grants | SmartTots Funded Studies | Related Research Projects

 Anesthesia Use in Children: Concerns and the Need for Research

-For several years the FDA’s National Center for Toxicological Research (NCTR), as well as investigators at several universities, have been conducting research to study the effects of anesthetics on the nervous systems of developing animals.
+For more than 20 years, researchers have studied the effects of anesthetics on the nervous systems of developing animals.
 This research continues to demonstrate that exposure to some anesthetics and sedatives cause memory and learning difficulties and other harmful changes in the central nervous systems of some laboratory animals.
 Currently, inadequate data exist to prove or disprove whether similar effects occur in children.
-SmartTots was launched to facilitate and support studies of existing anesthetic drugs and their effects on childhood development, as well as the impact of drug type, dosage amounts and number of exposures.
+SmartTots launched to address this gap in knowledge, to facilitate and support studies of existing anesthetic drugs and their effects on childhood development, as well as the impact of drug type, dosage amounts and number of exposures.
 Information from these research studies will help to determine if particular anesthetic drugs pose hazards to young children, to design the safest anesthetic regimens (dose and duration), and potentially foster the development of new anesthetic drugs.
-The early research in animals has raised concerns about some anesthetic drugs.
-Further investigation is needed to determine if there is a risk to infants and children, particularly those younger than four years of age.
-To date, although research is ongoing, the results are not yet conclusive.
-Dangers to infants and children from anesthesia are still unproven at this point.
-More research is needed and SmartTots seeks to facilitate the funding of well controlled clinical studies that will ultimately yield definitive answers.
+To date, ongoing research results are not yet conclusive.
+However, there have been scientific advances and important pieces to the puzzle are potentially bringing investigators closer to an answer.
+Recent, emerging research suggests that a single anesthetic exposure of up to 1 hour may not cause measurable abnormalities later in life.
+More research is needed and SmartTots seeks to support well controlled clinical studies that will ultimately yield definitive answers.

 Insufficient human data currently exist to determine whether anesthetics induce neurotoxicity in the developing brain.
 Current research is focused on determining whether volatile anesthetics administered during periods of rapid brain growth are neurotoxic to the developing human brain, and whether they cause long-term difficulties in learning and behavior.
 Thus far, implicated anesthetic agents include NMDA receptor antagonists, such as ketamine, and GABA agonists, such as sevoflurane.